nimodb/SimpleDjangoProjectWithGraphQL/README.md

 ```

 ## Step 2: Create New Django Project and App
-Create a new Django project named "core" and a new app named "books".
+Create a new Django project named `core` and a new app named `books`.
 ```bash
 # Create Django project
 django-admin startproject core .